Kevin Prince (American football): College career

 Prince had an injury plagued 2012 summer and eventually was outperformed in fall practice by freshman Brett Hundley.
 He only attempted 4 passes on the year and graduated later that year, thus ending his football career.

 Personal life

 Kevin's father is a dentist, who graduated from UCLA.
 Prince was raised a Mormon, but did not go on a mission.
-He has since left the Mormon church and attends The Church at Nolensville in Nolensville, TN a Southern Baptist church.
+He has since left the church and attends the Church at Nolensville in Nolensville, TN a Southern Baptist church.
 He married former UCLA gymnast Tauny Frattone in 2013, he had one son in 2014 and later another son in 2017.